paladzin/BPI-R4_Openwrt_Snapshot_Build/README.md

      `./Openwrt_Snapshot.sh`

 ## **Notes**
 The build process will begin and may take a significant amount of time, depending on your system's performance.
-Once complete, the firmware images will be located in the `openwrt/bin/targets/mediatek/filogic/ directory`.
+Once complete, the firmware images will be located in the `openwrt/bin/targets/mediatek/filogic/` directory.